 It’s important to recognize that SIPC coverage is restricted to the insolvency of the investment brokerage firm.
 It will not cover losses that are the result of poor investment decisions by the customer, fraud or misrepresentation.
 In addition, while the insurance will cover cash and common securities, certain other assets are not included.
 These include commodities and futures contracts, and other investment types that are not registered with the SEC.

 Providing order in the financial markets.
 At least part of the purpose of SIPC is to prevent an insolvency in one or more investment brokerage firms from escalating and destabilizing the financial markets.
-By ensuring investor accounts with each brokerage firm, SIPC helps to prevent financial difficulties at one institution from spilling over to others.
+By insuring investor accounts with each brokerage firm, SIPC helps to prevent financial difficulties at one institution from spilling over to others.
 In this way, SIPC works to help stabilize the investment industry overall.